-I used hemp oil on all the interior wood in my chemical-free tiny home (floors, stairs, interior door, window sills).
-The ladder to the loft did get grimy, though the dirt did wipe off.
-It’s not the most durable of the wood finishes but I was happy with it.
+I used hemp oil on all the interior wood in my chemical-free tiny home – floors, stairs, interior door, and window sills.
+The ladder to the loft did get grimy, though the dirt did wipe off easily.

 Make sure it’s refined hemp oil (made for a wood finish) as opposed to the edible oil from the grocery store.

 I tested the Milk Paint walnut oil and the odor is very mild, even lighter than hemp.
-I was extremely happy with it’s performance on stones.
+I was extremely happy with its performance on stones.

-Another oil to check out is Penofin Verde which is Brazilian rosewood oil based with other natural oils.
+Another oil to check out is Penofin Verde which is Brazilian rosewood oil mixed with other natural oils.

 Oils need to be reapplied to wood every few years or more in high traffic areas.